mischimel/eLibraryReinach/README.md

 ### GenreService
 - **getAllGenres()**: Retrieves a list of all genres in the application by calling the findAll() method of the GenreRepository.
 It returns all existing genres.
-- **createGenre(genre)**: Creates a new genre by saving the provided Genre object after performing the follwoing check.
+- **createGenre(genre)**: Creates a new genre by saving the provided Genre object after performing the following check.
 It checks if the genre with the given name already exists in the database.
 If it does not, the genre is saved, but if the genre already exists, an exception is thrown with an appropriate message.
 - **updateGenre(genreID, genreDetails)**: Updates an existing genre by finding the genre with the given genreID and updating its name with the value from the genreDetails object, in case no value is inputted the old one is kept.
 The updated genre is then saved.
 If the genre with the specified genreID is not found the RuntimeException is thrown. <br>

 ### MemberService